-The recommendation on facilitating finance for the transition to a sustainable economy (EC [2023]) builds on earlier work acknowledging the need to mobilise private funding for the EU's climate and sustainability goals.
-It defines "transition finance" for the first time, offering guidance for market participants, member states and supervisors.
+The Recommendation on facilitating finance for the transition to a sustainable economy (EC, 2023) builds on earlier work acknowledging the need to mobilize private funding for the EU's climate and sustainability goals.
+It defines "transition finance" for the first time, offering guidance for market participants, Member States, and supervisors.

 Transition finance is broadly defined as financing investments compatible with and contributing to the transition while avoiding lock-ins of significant harmful activities or assets.
-It includes investments: • In taxonomy-aligned transitional economic activities and taxonomy-eligible economic activities becoming taxonomy-aligned.
+It includes investments:

-• In undertakings or economic activities with a credible transition plan.

-• In undertakings or economic activities with credible science-based targets, where proportionate, supported by information ensuring integrity and accountability.

-• Tracking EU climate benchmarks.
+- (a) in Taxonomy-aligned transitional economic activities and Taxonomy-eligible economic activities becoming Taxonomy-aligned. - (b) in undertakings or economic activities with a credible transition plan. - (c) in undertakings or economic activities with credible science-based targets, where proportionate, supported by information ensuring integrity and accountability. - (d) tracking EU climate benchmarks.